 Especially by getting involved in a buddy program or in an international club you'll be able to not only help other students at TU Dortmund University but also build your own intercultural and soft skills.

-Process: Please read the information in the sample document and below very carefully.
+- Please read the information in the sample document first.

 - City and country?